torvalds/linux/Documentation/driver-api/cxl/platform/cdat.rst

 The DSMAS contains information such as DSMADHandle, the DPA Base, and DPA Length.

-This table is used by Linux in conjunction with the Device Scoped Latency and Bandwidth Information Structure (DSLBIS) to determine the performance attributes of the CXL device itself.
+This table is used by GNU/Linux in conjunction with the Device Scoped Latency and Bandwidth Information Structure (DSLBIS) to determine the performance attributes of the CXL device itself.